-If you take a course that starts in one renewal period but ends in another, those hours will count only towards the renewal period in which you completed the course.
-The only exception to this is a course taken for a license that is inactive or delinquent; those renewals may only claim CE that was earned in the two-year period prior to renewal of that inactive or deliquent license.
+If you take a course that starts in one renewal period but ends in another, CE hours will count only towards the renewal period in which you completed the course.
+The only exception is CE taken for a license that is inactive or delinquent; those renewals may only claim CE that was earned in the two-year period prior to renewal of that inactive or deliquent license.

-11. How can I work with the CE requirements while residing outside California?
+11. What are the CE requirements while residing outside of California?

-If you reside outside of California, you have two options for working with the CE requirement:
+If you reside outside of California, you have two options for meeting the CE requirement:

-- You can request to have your license renewed as inactive by checking the inactive box on the renewal form and submit it with the appropriate fee.
-Further information on inactive licenses is available in the following FAQ question "How Does an Inactive License Affect CE?"
+- You can renew your license as inactive by checking the inactive box on the renewal form and submitting it along with the regular renewal fee.
+It is ILLEGAL to practice veterinary medicine in California with an inactive license.

 12. How does an inactive license affect CE and how can I renew an inactive license?